DRMF/mediawiki-extensions-MathMenu/doc/md/dev/events.md

 ## Available events

 * `leftClick`: When an element is left clicked on.
 * `contextMenu`: When an element is right clicked on, a context menu may appear.
-Is not triggered when the control key is pressed to allow override.
+Is not triggered when the control key is pressed to allow access to the native context menu.
 * `hoverText`: A text which will appear in a tooltip hovering over the hovered element.
+Warning: If there are `title` attributes on the element, they might interfere with this event.
 * `onSideBarUpdate`: Called when the sidebar is upated.

 ## Event handling and DOM nodes